Surgical Case Library

 Small Intestine

-The small intestine is approximately 5-6 m long and occupies a large area in the abdominal cavity.
-These facto...
+<p style="text-align: justify;"><strong><u>The small intestine is approximately 5-6 m long and occupies a larg...

 Small bowel vascular tumors are rare causes of gastrointestinal bleeding and intussusception in young adults.

-Small bowel spontaneous perforation in a HIV positive patient.
+Small Bowel Spontaneous Perforation in a HIV positive patient.

-Non-traumatic small bowel perforation is uncommon but can be fatal.
-Typhoid fever and tuberculosis are the com...
+<p style="text-align: justify;"><strong><u>Non-traumatic small bowel perforation is uncommon but can be fatal....

 Perforation of the small intestine due to CMV infection in an HIV-positive patient is extremely rare, with few reported cases in the literature.